nishammahsin/hn-theme-switcher/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## Pull Requests

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: